6 Isotretinoin Interactions: What To Avoid When You’re Taking Isotretinoin

 If you need to take medications that affect your liver, your doctor will likely monitor your liver enzymes regularly to catch any problems early.
 Never start or stop these medications without professional guidance.

-Isotretinoin Interactions With Supplements and OTC Medications
+Isotretinoin Drug Interactions With Supplements and OTC Medications

-Some supplements and OTC medications can interact with Isotretinoin, especially those affecting the liver or skin.
+Some supplements and OTC medications can interact with isotretinoin, especially those affecting the liver or skin.
 For example, high doses of niacin or certain herbal supplements may increase side effects or liver strain.

 Always inform your healthcare provider about any supplements or OTC drugs you’re taking.
 Services like Doctronic.ai can help you understand potential interactions based on your dosage and medical history, ensuring you stay safe.